Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

 i just discovered raspberry pi default terminal has ctrl(-) (it clears the commandline, but up, to copy down, then hold backspace, and it forespaces); i wonder iff this is as universal as ctrl(arrows), shift(ctrl(arrows)),.. now i just reinvented keyboarding

-i want both registers, and stacks,..; fuck risc,..
+i want both registers, and stacks,.; fuck risc,.. i want both (integrated?) modal cores, and dedicated cores,..